KIS Summary:

 Why is this text still relevant?
 What truths does it explore that apply to modern audiences?
 A Band 6 essay should show how the text transcends time and continues to challenge, inspire, or provoke.

 Generally, you won't have to worry about whether you've discussed textual integrity or significance or not because most if not all Mod B essay questions will be asking you if your text has Textual Integrity or Significance (in their roundabout way of course) and your job will be to prove that they do.
-Scroll down to see 2023's essay question breakdown for the proof.
+Check out this breakdown.

 Analyse how literary devices (e.g. enjambment, irony, narrative structure) shape meaning.
 Discuss why the composer chose them and how they influence your interpretation.